-We develop and study electronic devices based on organic electroactive materials.
-Our primary theme is the coupling of ions and electrons as signal carriers for applications in printed electronics, organic solid-state devices, and organic bioelectronics.
-Among various applications, we have explored organic electronic materials in paper displays, low voltage field effect transistors, and artificial neurons.
-The resulting devices are fabricated using standard printing techniques on flexible surfaces or using standard microfabrication techniques including photolithography.
+At the Laboratory of Organic Electronics, we develop and study electronic devices based on organic electroactive materials.
+Our primary theme involves the coupling of ions and electrons as signal carriers for applications in printed electronics, organic solid-state and electrochemical devices, and organic bioelectronics.
+The research activities include theoretical modelling, chemical synthesis, material characterization and device fabrication.
+Among various applications, we explore organic electronic materials in paper electronics, low-voltage field effect transistors, thermoelectric generators, and artificial neurons.
+The resulting devices are fabricated using standard printing techniques on flexible surfaces or traditional microfabrication techniques such as photolithography.

 For more detailed information on the history and current trends in organic and printed electronics, see our publications and . . .